E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Results

-We train the internal classifiers of our merger of class means and Shallow-Deep for 100 epochs.
+We train the internal classifiers of our merger of \eename{} and Shallow-Deep for 100 epochs.
 The corresponding high computational complexity may not be desirable for low-power devices.
 We follow the same threshold selection procedure described above.
-During inference, the decision of early exit is made according to both the class means and the ICs.
+During inference, the decision of early exit is made according to both the \eename{} and the ICs.

 We train BranchyResNet-152 and BranchyWideResNet-101 for 300 and 250 epochs respectively.
 We use stochastic gradient descent with batch size of 256.
 The loss of the branches are added up to the loss of the final layer and the weighted average is taken as prescribed in \cite{branchynet}.
 We have trained multiple combination of weights, and found that $[1/6, 1/4, 1]$ achieves the best performance.
-For thresholds, we follow the same procedure as class means, but this time the range of values is $[0,\log K]$ where $K=10$, because we consider the entropy of the predictions to make a decision.
+For thresholds, we follow the same procedure, but this time the range of values is $[0,\log K]$ where $K=10$, because we consider the entropy of the predictions to make a decision \cite{branchynet}.

 Since the task of training decision functions in the BWDS method is a binary classification task (i.e., early exit or not) they converge rather quickly.
 We separately train the classifiers that come after the decision functions as well.
 We use pooling and single linear layer for these, as suggested by the authors.